gothburz/Sample-functions.php/README.md

 # Sample-functions.php
-Sample functions.php file for wordpress development.
+Sample functions.php file used for WP development.